Bangladesh–Nepal relations

-The bilateral relations between Bangladesh and Nepal have been progressive since the foundation of Bangladesh in 1971.
-The two nations are separated by the "Siliguri Corridor" - a 22 km wide stretch of territory of the Indian state of West Bengal that lies between southern Nepal and northern Bangladesh.
+The bilateral relations between Bangladesh and Nepal have been warm and friendly since the foundation of Bangladesh in 1971.
+The two nations are separated by the "Chicken Neck" (Siliguri Corridor)- a 22 km wide stretch of territory of the Indian state of West Bengal that lies between southern Nepal and northern Bangladesh.
 Both South Asian nations are members of the South Asian Association for Regional Cooperation (SAARC), the Bay of Bengal Initiative for MultiSectoral Technical and Economic Cooperation (BIMSTEC), and the United Nations (UN).

 Salahuddin Noman Chowdhury is the ambassador of Bangladesh to Nepal.